 The most popular spirit brand in the world is Jinro Soju.
 The fact that it’s not sold in many countries shows just how much Koreans love their national spirit – soju.
 Jinro Soju, which features a distinctive blue bottle and a blue frog on the label, is so big that it sells more than double the next biggest spirit brand!
 Soju is a clear spirit that’s typically around 20% in strength, is super cheap (1,500 KRW), and sold in many places across Korea.

-40: Koreans Drink More Alcohol Than Any Other Country In Asia
+40: Koreans Drink More Than Any Other Asian Country

 Korean people’s love of soju probably helps to explain how they’re also the biggest drinkers in Asia, and 17th in the world for alcohol consumption per capita.
 Drinking alcohol when you eat out is quite common in Korea, with soju and Korean beer readily available at most restaurants for a low price.
 Korean culture also presents many opportunities for people to drink together to form social bonds, with work and social gatherings usually featuring alcohol.